log0div0/testo/docs/tutorials/05 - caching/README.md

 ## Conclusions

 Caching is an important part of the Testo Framework and is aimed to save as much time as possible for the second and following test runs.
 Cache lets Testo run only the tests that need to be run (has been modified in some way).

-You can find the complete test scripts for this guide [here](https://github.com/testo-lang/testo-tutorials/tree/master/qemu/05%20-%20caching).